Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 Structure
 -----------

-The dummy diagnostic follows a class structure and consists of the files:
+The tropical-rainfall diagnostic follows a class structure and consists of the files:

-* `dummy_class.py`: a python file in which the DummyDiagnostic class constructor and the other class methods are included;
+* `tropical_rainfall_class.py`: a python file in which the **Tropical_Rainfall** class constructor and the other class methods are included;
-* `dummy_func.py`: a python file which contains functions that are called and used in the dummy class;
+* `tropical_rainfall_func.py`: a python file which contains functions that are called and used in the tropical-rainfall class;
-* `env-dummy.yml`: a yaml file with the required dependencies for the dummy diagnostic;
+* `env-tropical-rainfall.yml`: a yaml file with the required dependencies for the tropical-rainfall diagnostic;
-* `notebooks/dummy.ipynb`: an ipython notebook which uses the dymmy class and its methods;
+* `notebooks/*.ipynb`: an ipython notebook which uses the dymmy class and its methods;
-* `README.md` : a readme file which contains some tecnical information on how to install the dummy diagnostic and its environment.
+* `README.md` : a readme file which contains some tecnical information on how to install the tropical-rainfall diagnostic and its environment.

 The main attributes of `Tropical_Rainfall` Class